Relevant HTML tags - Beginner HTML

 <p> Hello World </p> <hr> <p> Good bye world </p>

-There are a few more text formatting techniques that exist but I feel this is enough for this post.
+There are a few more text formatting techniques that exist, feel free to read up in them.